Gastroscopy is a test to look inside the gullet (oesophagus), the stomach and the first part of the gut (small intestine) known as the duodenum.

 If you have had a sedative - you may take a bit longer to be ready to go home.
 The sedative will normally make you feel quite pleasant and relaxed.
 However, you should not drive, operate machinery or drink alcohol for 24 hours after having the sedative.
 You will need somebody to accompany you home and to stay with you for 24 hours until the effects have fully worn off.
 Most people are able to resume normal activities after 24 hours.

 The operator writes a report and sends it to the doctor who requested the gastroscopy.
 The result from any sample (biopsy) may take a few days, which can delay the report being sent.
 The operator may also tell you what he/she saw before you leave.
 However, if you have had a sedative you may not remember afterwards what you were told.
-Therefore, you may wish to have a relative or close friend with you who may be able to remember what was said.
+Therefore, you may wish to have a relative or close friend with you who may be able to help remember what was said.

 Is gastroscopy reliable?